A guide to budget sim racing

 Those on a quest to have the smallest footprint can go for a virtual reality headset such as the PC VR HP Reverb G2 or get a cheaper Meta Quest variant and buy the right PC cable.
 There is also the PS VR headset for Sony users.

-Headsets are also less comfortable (particularly for glasses wearers) and expect to sweat buckets during the summer months unless you have air conditioning or a sizeable fan.
+Headsets are also less comfortable (particularly for glasses wearers) and expect to sweat buckets during the summer months.
+Unless you have air conditioning or a sizeable fan.

 Budget sim racing: Summing up